Will online retailers soon dominate the food trade?

 Omnichannel combines the best of two worlds

 The FMCG market does not demand pure online players but Omnichannel offers.
-Because straight if it concerns the covering of the daily need, Pure on-line players have substantial weaknesses.
-The Shops have 24 hours and 7 days per week opened and offer a huge selection.
+Because straight if it concerns the covering of the daily need, Pure online players have substantial weaknesses.
+The Shops are open 24 hours and 7 days per week and offer a huge selection.
 Until the goods are actually where the consumer needs them, it takes time and sometimes patience.

 Using the Omni-Channel approach, merchants try to combine the best of Brick & Mortar and online to deliver real value to the consumer.
 Consumers can order fresh food with a click on their smartphone or by voice to their assistant, Alexa, for example.
 This saves him an entry on the shopping list that he might forget at home.
 He can pick up the two goods at a nearby shop and inspect them before actually paying for them.
 This offer is only possible through processes and infrastructures from both trading worlds - Brick & Mortar on the one hand and Online on the other.
 In the FMCG sector in particular, the future of online players will lie in becoming a little more "offline" and, conversely, stationary retailers will have to increase their online activities in order to continue to grow in the future.